MAS-49 rifle

 The MAS-49 is a French semi-automatic rifle that replaced various bolt-action rifles as the French service rifle that was produced from 1949.
 It was designed and manufactured by the government-owned MAS arms factory.
-The French Army formal designation of the MAS-49 is Fusil semi-automatique 7 mm 5 M. 49 ("semi-automatic rifle of 7.5mm model 1949").
+The formal French Army designation of the MAS-49 is Fusil semi-automatique 7 mm 5 M. 49 ("semi-automatic rifle of 7.5 mm model 1949").

-The initial MAS-49 semi-automatic rifle was produced in limited quantities (20,600 units), whereas the shorter and lighter variant, the MAS-49/56, was mass produced (275,240 units) and issued to all branches of the French military.
 Overall, the MAS-49 and 49/56 rifles gained the reputation of being accurate, reliable and easy to maintain in adverse environments.
 All the MAS-49 and 49/56 rifles feature a rail on the left side of their receivers to accommodate a designated rifle scope.

-The MAS-49 and MAS-49/56 were replaced as French service rifles by the FAMAS assault rifle in 1979.
+The MAS-49 and MAS-49/56 were replaced as French service rifles by the FAMAS assault rifle starting in 1979.

 History

 The MAS-49 arrived after a series of small, distinct design improvements.
 Today, this might be termed spiral development, where small elements are changed with successive models, rather than large significant changes.
 The MAS-49 semi-automatic rifle evolved from the prototype MAS-38/39 and from the MAS-40, and lastly from the post-war MAS-44 and its minor variants 44A, 44B and 44C.
-Although 50,000 MAS-44 rifles were ordered in January 1945, only 6,200 were delivered to the Marine Nationale.
+Although 50,000 MAS-44 rifles were ordered in January 1945, only 6,200 were delivered to the French Navy.
 The MAS-49 was formally adopted by the French Army in July 1949.
 Its final form the MAS 49-56 was the French service rifle until adoption of the FAMAS.

+The precursor MAS-44 was produced in limited numbers (6,200 rifles), and was mostly issued to the French Navy's Commandos Marine operating in French Indochina.
+Approximately 80,000 MAS-49 rifles were produced in all, beginning in 1951 (the Syrian contract rifles are included in this number).
+The production of the MAS-49 was cut short because the United States provided 200,000 M1 rifles and 210,000 M1 and M2 carbines to France between 1951-1960, lessening the need for semi-automatic rifle manufacture in France.
+The MAS-49/56 was manufactured between 1958-1978: 275,240 units were produced in all.